-I’ve put together a free vivid verbs lesson that I’d love to give to you, so you have nothing to prep on this day at all (and for several other days those first few weeks).
+I’ve put together a free parts of speech unit that I’d love to give to you, so you have nothing to prep on this day at all (and for several other days those first few weeks).
 Each lesson includes:

-- Amazing mentor sentences that showcase the power of verbs
+- Amazing mentor sentences that showcase the power of each part of speech

-- Sentence frames for students to start practicing using verbs well
+- Sentence frames for students to start practicing using parts of speech well

-- A video writing prompt that will further instruct students in using verbs in their own writing
+- A video writing prompt that will further instruct students in using the concepts in their own writing

-- Quick writes to follow up the lesson and to allow students to work with verbs
+- Quick writes to follow up the lesson and to allow students to work with each part of speech

 Thursday: Build On Grammar For Writing Success